-- Continue EWHS roof patch work as needed until full replacement takes place. - Replace outdated boilers with four new energy efficient boilers.
-These boilers service the A and B wings. - Continue painting the hallway walls at all three schools.
+- EWHS roof patch work will continue as needed until full replacement takes place. - Paint the hallway walls at all three schools. - Continue to implement the district wide GREEN cleaning program. - Prioritize the district wide bleacher maintenance plan. - Replace all ceiling tiles in the high school and middle school kitchens. - Abate middle school main entryway asbestos floor tiles.

-- Continue to implement the recently created GREEN cleaning program for custodial staff. - Continue district wide bleacher maintenance plan. - Replace all ceiling tiles in the high school and middle school kitchens. - Abate middle school main entryway asbestos floor tiles. - Upgrade and replace outdated and broken custodial equipment and tools. - Update outdated crash bar openers for door entrances district wide. - Address classroom ceilings at BBES by abating and removing asbestos ceiling tiles and installing new fire rated drop ceilings.
+- Upgrade and replace outdated and broken custodial equipment and tools. - Update outdated crash bar openers for door entrances district wide. - Address classroom ceilings at BBES by abating and removing asbestos ceiling tiles and installing new fire rated drop ceilings.

-- The overall department budget has been reduced by \$19,900.
+- The overall department budget has been reduced by \$19,900.06.
 This adjustment reflects the collaborative effort of the Facilities Director and the Finance Director to thoroughly analyze historical data and trends from previous years.
-By leveraging this information, we were able to identify opportunities to decrease specific budget lines and more accurately project true expenses, ensuring a more efficient allocation of resources. - Many district-wide maintenance costs are contractual.
-Larger contractual services include snow removal and sanding (\$40,000), rubbish and cardboard pickup (\$36,000), electric (\$270,000), and water (\$21,000).
-Heating oil is estimated at \$80,000.
-Bus fuel is \$123,000 based on this year's trends.
-The cost of electricity has been adjusted to meet current year projections with the rate locked for next year. - The district custodial supply line is used to budget and purchase supplies including towel rolls, toilet paper, hand soap, floor finish, floor stripper, maintenance upkeep, repairs, etc. - Expiring ARP ESSER grants helped fund unanticipated mechanical repairs, including the replacement of a high school water heater, partial replacement of high school bleachers, and repairs to the middle school exhaust fan motor in the gym.
+By leveraging this information, opportunities to decrease specific budget lines and more accurately project true expenses were identified, ensuring a more efficient allocation of resources. - District-wide contractual services include snow removal and sanding \$40,000, rubbish and cardboard pickup \$36,000, electricity \$270,000, and water \$21,000.
+Heating oil is estimated at \$80,000. - The district custodial supply line is used to budget and purchase supplies including towel rolls, toilet paper, hand soap, floor finish, floor stripper, maintenance upkeep, repairs, etc. - Expiring ARP ESSER grants helped fund unanticipated mechanical repairs, including the replacement of a high school water heater, partial replacement of high school bleachers, and repairs to the middle school exhaust fan motor in the gym.